oracle/oci-python-sdk/docs/logging.rst

     # This call will emit log information to stderr
     client.list_regions()

-Note the oci module has logging at the following levels:
+The oci module has logging at the following levels:

 * ``INFO``: Request method and request URL
 * ``DEBUG``: Request headers and body, and response headers